WWE Rumors: Update On Sting Possibly Going To AEW, Chris Jericho Drops Hint On ‘Dynamite’

 — Ryan Satin (@ryansatin) May 21, 2020

-Fans have witnessed Jericho carrying around a bat in recent weeks, and he had it with him on this week’s episode of Dynamite.
-Longtime wrestling fans know this has to be a subtle nod to Sting, who has carried around a bat ever since changing his gimmick in 1996.

 Sting had a total of four matches in WWE before injuries forced him out of the ring in late 2015.
-With his contract reportedly coming to an end, All Elite Wrestling certainly appears to be a possible location for his next unexpected appearance.
+With his contract reportedly coming to an end, AEW certainly makes sense as a possible location for his next unexpected appearance.